Vision, Mission and History

 Karl Eller enlists in the U.S. Army.

-The College is accredited from the Association for the Advancement of Collegiate Schools of Business (AACSB) and Karl Eller returns to his studies at UA.
+The College is accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB) and Karl Eller returns to his studies at UA.

 Norm McClelland graduates and starts working at Shamrock Dairy, which he and his sister Frances later take over from their father.
-That same year, the Bureau of Business Research is established.
+That same year, the Bureau of Business Research was established.

 Karl Eller and Joan Stevens graduate and marry.

 Karl Eller purchases the Arizona operations of New York-based ad company Foster and Kleiser.
-Six years later, he forms Combined Communications, which develops into seven television stations, 14 radio stations, 12 outdoor advertising companies and two daily newspapers… all bought out by Gannett in 1979-80.
+Six years later, he formed Combined Communications, which developed into seven television stations, 14 radio stations, 12 outdoor advertising companies, and two daily newspapers… all bought out by Gannett in 1979-80.

-The College’s 70-member National Board of Advisors is formed.
+The College’s 70-member National Board of Advisors was formed.

-Professor Vernon Smith establishes the field of economic sciences and in 2002 wins the Nobel Prize in Economic Sciences his work.
+Professor Vernon Smith established the field of economic sciences and in 2002 won the Nobel Prize in Economic Sciences for his work.

-The Eller College establishes the Center for Management Information (CMI) with a $2 million grant from IBM.
+The Eller College established the Center for Management Information (CMI) with a $2 million grant from IBM.

-The Karl Eller Graduate School of Management is official established.
-Siblings Norman and Frances McClelland pledge $2.5 million toward the construction of a new facility
+The Karl Eller Graduate School of Management is officially established.
+Siblings Norman and Frances McClelland pledge $2.5 million toward the construction of a new facility.

-McClelland Hall is born.
-A $20-million project, it has 180,000-square feet, 152 offices, classrooms, labs, centers, auditorium and atrium to house thousands of students and more than 120 faculty.
+McClelland Hall was born.
+A $20-million 180,000-square-foot project with 152 offices, classrooms, labs, centers, an auditorium, and an atrium to house thousands of students and more than 120 faculty.